 A large, multi-panelled, light-coloured, wooden honour board with inscriptions and veterans' names printed in gilt.
 Names are listed on the board in order of enlistment date.
-In some cases the part of the Department in which the veteran worked is also recorded.
-This board is at the top of a three part memorial wall, flanked by the Australian and New South Wales flags, in the 2nd floor foyer.
+In some cases, the part of the Department in which the veteran worked is also recorded.
+This board is at the top of a three part memorial wall, flanked by the Australian and New South Wales flags.

 [Above the Honour Board]

 though baffled oft, is ever won.
 [Lord Byron, "The Giaour" (1813)]

 In honour of our brother Officers who have gone forward to fight for the Empire all have offered their lives and some have given life in this sacred cause of freedom.

 The names on this board are in order of enlistment.

 |Albert E||Cook||World War 1||view|